TMJ / TMD

 - Avoidance of extreme jaw movements

 Dr. Garza is a distinguished general dentist who has achieved LVI Fellowship, which demonstrates a strong commitment to advanced patient care.
 LVI Fellowship is awarded to dentists who have completed a minimum of 278 continuing education hours included in the LVI Core Curriculum.
-Advanced Functional Restorative Dentistry and Advanced Occlusal and Restorative Principles are an integral aspect of this training that enable Dr. Garza to efficiently address issues related to TMJ disorder.
+Advanced Functional Restorative Dentistry and Advanced Occlusal and Restorative Principles are an integral aspect of this training that enable Dr. Garza to efficiently address issues related to TMD disorder.

-What Happens if TMJ is Left Untreated?
+What if TMD is Left Untreated?

 It is important to obtain proper treatment for TMJ dysfunction.
 If stress on the jaw and teeth continues, dysfunction may escalate to disruptive levels.
-Untreated TMJ disorder can lead to chronic headaches, including migraines.
+Untreated TMD can lead to chronic headaches, including migraines.
 These symptoms may occur due to the constant increased amount of tension and stress that are carried in your head and neck.

-In addition to head and neck pain, TMJ disorder can also lead to the degradation of natural teeth.
+In addition to head and neck pain, TMD can also lead to the degradation of natural teeth.
 When upper and lower teeth do not fit together, clenching and grinding may result, further exacerbating the stress on the jaw joints.
 Over time, grinding behaviors can wear down enamel and lead to damage such as chips, cracks, and broken teeth.

 Finally, TMJ that is not treated may continue to worsen over time, leading to more intense symptoms and, eventually, to limited jaw mobility.